How to Prepare for a Personal Assistant Job Interview

 The interview is the make-or-break part of the job application process and is also the hardest to prepare for.
 After all, the interviewer doesn’t give you a list of questions beforehand to allow you to prepare – you arrive on the day with no idea what they are going to throw at you.
-But there are some general ideas and tips you can use to prepare yourself and be ready for those unusual, strange questions that can come up.
+But there are some general ideas and tips you can use to prepare yourself for a job interview and be ready for those unusual, strange questions that can come up.

 Pretending to be the interviewer and interviewee in front of the mirror or getting a friend to ask you questions might seem pointless, but studies have shown that the people with the most success in job interviews practice beforehand.

 First, you can consider the most common questions you might get based on research and consider how you would answer them.
 Compare this to the ‘best’ answers online but don’t just copy them – you want your answers to be personal to you.
 These examples simple give you something to practice with and to put some mental preparation in place.